cakephp/docs/en/core-libraries/helpers/rss.rst

 The RSS helper makes generating XML for RSS feeds easy.

-Creating an RSS feed with the RssHelper
+Creating an RSS Feed with the RssHelper
 =======================================

 This example assumes you have a Posts Controller and Post Model